Table of Contents

 - Set up Slack/email alerts for unauthorized activity

-Want a real-time view of the security state of your Laravel application?
-We offer this in our Laravel support and maintenance services.
+Do you want a real-time view of your Laravel application’s security status?
+We provide this feature in our Laravel support and maintenance services.

 10. We Perform Manual Code Audits and Penetration Tests

-In addition to the automated tools, our lead developers perform quarterly reviews of all customer applications, checking the following:
+In addition to automated tools, our lead developers conduct quarterly reviews of all customer applications, checking the following:

 - Hardcoded credentials